Royal-lobster/Syncia/README.md

 - 📜 Quick menu underneath any selected text which allows you to summarize, simplify language, translate, and more (extendable with custom prompts).
 - 💯 Fully customizable settings page.
 - 🎨 Has both light mode and dark mode !
+- 📚 Answer questions in context with text from webpage.
+- 👁️ Screenshot any region and query GPT 4 Vision [Beta]
 - 🔐 Secure and fully Free and open source forever.
 (Please consider giving this project a star 🌟 and contributing 💖 to support the project.)

 ## 🐳 Installation